20180630_poster_AboutLS.jpg

 Bookable Services

-This site and its associated services are stewarded by me, Holly Mae Haddock.
+This site and its associated services are stewarded by myself, Holly Mae Haddock, BFA, MA.

-My professional background is in counseling psychology, expressive arts therapy, and creative work coaching in organizations.
-I use my skills to help people heal, play, and do their deepest, most meaningful work.
+My professional background is in counseling, expressive arts therapy, and organizational psychology.
+I use my skills to help people heal, play creatively, and embody their natural Self.

 I grew up on an organic farm in Lompoc, California.
 I lived in London, Milan, the SF Bay Area, Detroit, Berlin, San Diego, and Portland before returning to the Santa Barbara area.

-I worked for 6+ years in a psychotherapist role in clinical settings, and 11+ years as a coach, teacher and facilitator in organizations.
+I worked for 6+ years in a licensure-track, supervised psychotherapist role in clinical settings, and 11+ years as a coach, teacher and facilitator in organizations.

 I live in Santa Barbara, California, with my husband Didi and my cat Wendy.